 A juvenile adjudication (or the date the defendant was released from Oak Hill, its functional equivalent or, where relevant, a locked residential facility) generally can be verified and challenged by the same methods as adult convictions.
 In addition, oral representations may be made by Youth Services Administration and Court Social Services to verify an adjudication (or date).
-The date of release from a locked or multi-level residential facility can be established only through written documentation; oral representations will not suffice.10 If written documentation of a release date within the five-year window cannot be obtained, then the date of disposition or the date of release from Oak Hill or its functional equivalent, whichever is later, will control for purposes of determining when the adjudication has lapsed.
+The date of release from a locked or multi-level residential facility can be established only through written documentation; oral representations will not suffice.
+If written documentation of a release date within the five-year window cannot be obtained, then the date of disposition or the date of release from Oak Hill or its functional equivalent, whichever is later, will control for purposes of determining when the adjudication has lapsed.

 Note: There may be situations where the parties and/or the judge disagree with respect to the criminal history score in a way that would place the defendant in different boxes but, because of the overlap in boxes, the difference might not be significant for the sentencing judge.
 In such cases, the judge may not need to decide the exact number of criminal history points in order to impose sentence.
-However, the judge should notify the Commission that the criminal history score was unresolved but the sentence imposed was in the overlap zone.
+However, the judge should state on the record and notify the Commission that the criminal history score was unresolved but the sentence imposed was in the overlap zone.

 Note: There may also be situations where the parties disagree about the exact criminal history score, but the defendant would be in the same criminal history column either way.
-For example, the range in column C is from 2 to 33/4 criminal history points.
-If the prosecution claims that the defendant has been convicted of distribution of cocaine on three separate occasions (for a total of 3 points) and the defense claims that the defendant has only two such prior convictions (for a total of 2 points), he will be in column C regardless of which party is correct.
-In such cases, the judge may impose a sentence without resolving the dispute.
+For example, the range in column C is from 2 to $3^{3}{4}$ criminal history points.
+If the prosecution claims that the defendant has been convicted of distribution of cocaine on three separate occasions (for a total of 3 points) and the defense claims that the defendant has only two such prior convictions (for a